17 Characteristics That May Indicate That You Are Now an Adult Child of an Alcoholic.

 The term “Adult Children of Alcoholics” (also known as ACoA or ACA) refers to individuals, usually over 18 years old, who grew up with at least one parent whose severe, repetitive alcohol use disorder disrupted their lives and emotionally influenced them in a way that still affects them in adulthood.

-These individuals have been affected not only by the alcoholic behaviour of their parent/s, but also by what they missed out on, such as healthy parental role models, security, stability, bonding and other family influences.
+These individuals have been affected not only by the alcohol use disorders of their parent/s but also by what they missed out on, such as healthy parental role models, security, stability, bonding and other family influences.
 With effective therapy, the adult children of alcoholics can learn to identify and overcome negative patterns and suppressed emotions, leading them to live more stable, healthy adult lives.

 Characteristics of adult children of alcoholics

 Children of people with substance problems develop similar traits, not all of which exist in everyone.
 In some cases, these children develop contrasting behavioural patterns, such as becoming strictly against alcohol or conducting themselves in ways that are quite different to those exhibited by their parents.

 - Control: These adult children of alcoholics tend to want to control others or the situations they are in.
 This control is often due to underlying anxiety around from the disordered states they grew up in themselves.
 They believe they can prevent harm if they control the actions of others and may become stressed if they lose their command.

 - Avoidance: They avoid assertive and angry people, dislike being criticised and fear disapproval.
 Isolation is an entrenched response to unpleasant situations encountered during their youth.

 - Restraint: They find it hard to express emotions because their intense feelings were not dealt with at home and were hidden from outsiders.
 They even avoid sharing true feelings or having fun.